tegonal/scripts/README.md

 # comment the main sections in ./docs/index.md and uncomment the release sections
 toggle-sections.sh -c release -f ./docs/index.md

-INFO: Version of toggle-sections.sh is: v0.6.0-SNAPSHOT
+INFO: Version of parse-args.sh is: v0.6.0-SNAPSHOT
 ```